HackYourFuture/databases/lesson2/README.md

 ## Homework

-- Write the necessary SQL statements to complete the functionality of your application.
-This probably includes, at the minimum, the following functionality:
+- Write the necessary SQL statements to complete the functionality of the node todo application.
+This includes, at the minimum, the following functionality:
     - Adding a new todo item
     - Changing the name, the due date, or the status of a todo item
     - Marking a todo item as completed
     - Deleting a todo item
+    - Deleting a user
+- Create a new database containing the following tables:
+    - **Class** with the columns: id, name, begins (date), ends (data)
+    - **Student** with the columns: id, name, email, phone, class_id (foreign key)
+- If you are done with the above tasks, you can continue with these advanced tasks:
+    - Create an index on the name column of the student table.
+    - Add a new column to the class table named **status** which can only have the following values. not-started, ongoing, finished (hint: enumerations).